krikamol/group/tabs/join.md

 To apply for an intern position in our group, please send your CV to the PI with a brief explanation as to why you’re interested in collaborating with us.

-> [!CAUTION]
-> We rarely accept undergraduate students directly for an internship within our group.
-If you’re interested, please apply through existing internship programs for undergraduate students.
+{% include warning.html content="We rarely accept undergraduate students directly for an internship within our group.
+If you’re interested, please apply through existing internship programs for undergraduate students." %}

 <br>